Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Conclusions and future work

 \item The acoustic upwind bias $\eta_a$, previously fixed at $1.0$ as a conservative default~\cite{chamarthi2023wave,hoffmann2024centralized}, is identified as the sole free parameter in the wave-appropriate framework once all other dissipation sources are eliminated by design.
 A physics-constrained scalar optimization using Brent's method converges in approximately 25 CFD evaluations, far fewer than multi-parameter Bayesian frameworks, because the wave-appropriate design reduces the problem to a bounded scalar minimization.

 \item The optimization yields $\eta_a^*=0.54$ for WA-3 and $\eta_a^*=0.6010$ for WA-5.
-Below these values, the scheme is unstable across a wide range of flow regimes regardless of grid resolution.
-Both values transfer without retuning across the full range, from subsonic turbulence to hypersonic flows, including discontinuities.
+These values minimize the stated kinetic-energy objective among the evaluated feasible trials and transfer without retuning across the tested range, from subsonic turbulence to hypersonic flows, including discontinuities.
+They should not be interpreted as a separate proof of the smallest possible stable value of $\eta_a$.
 The optimized nonlinear $N$th-order scheme consistently matches or outperforms the standard linear $(N\!+\!2)$th-order scheme at full acoustic upwinding, at no additional computational cost.

 \item The prior conservative-characteristic scheme~\cite{chamarthi2024generalized} required two sensors, a Ducros shock sensor and a density-based contact detector, to switch between reconstruction paths.
 It is shown that the contact detector is unnecessary.
 Near a contact discontinuity, the deficiency of a conservative variable reconstruction is entirely a rank-1 perturbation in the entropy characteristic amplitude $C_2$, correctable by a scalar entropy projection, one MP5 pass, and a rank-1 update of five multiply-add operations per interface side.